 - We’ll go away and research various scenarios and how to make the most out of your existing arrangements

-- We’ll then recommend how you can build on your existing plans, so you have the best chance of achieving your goals
+- We’ll then recommend how you can build on your existing plans, so you have the right chance of achieving your goals

 We Implement for YOU